 This is the police composite sketch of my actual transformation.

 Ugh.
 I hate it, guys.
-I really hate that these feelings of hypercriticism come over me.
+I really hate that the hypercritical feelings that come over me.
 And what’s worse is I’d let those feelings out onto my poor kids who are trying hard.
 I dumped all of that negativity and panic that they aren’t learning right onto their shoulders.